Academic Catalog

 MESA (Typically Offered: Periodically)

 GAD 3380 UI/UX Design.
 UI/UX Design is an essential component in developing websites and mobile applications.
 This course explores user interface (UI) and user experience (UX) design through design research, data visualization, wireframing, and prototyping.
 Students will gain an understanding of the tools and issues surrounding usability and interactivity for digital platforms.
-Prerequisite: GAD 2230 and GAD 2260.
 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Fall Term)